-Everyone feels stressed during exams – but there are lots of things you can do to help cope.
+It's common to feel stressed during exams.
+But there are lots of things you can do to help cope.

 If you’re feeling stressed you can find useful advice on the MIND website including how to get organised and plan a revision timetable.

-Childline also have some top tips on preparing for the big day.
+Childline also has some top tips on preparing for the big day.